 Themed Educational Travel.
 We organize and guide students to local or overseas museums, art galleries, cultural relics, etc. in themed educational travel programs, during which we teach relevant knowledge to cultivate students' interest in art, or guide students to conduct research online or on-site on specific art themes.
-For example, in July 2021, we organized students to conduct field research with respect to the intangible cultural heritage of Tibetan thangkas, Gesar stone carvings and Tibetan medicinal clay masks in Daofu, Western Sichuan.
-In July and October 2021, we organized students to conduct field research with respect to the murals and Buddha statues in Mogao Grottoes and Yulin Grottoes in Dunhuang, and completed practical creation of Dunhuang intangible cultural heritage sculptures.
+For example, in July 2022, we cooperated with Taoxichuan Art Center and organized students to conduct field practice in Jingdezhen, including creating handicrafts using ceramics and glass, visiting local artists, etc. In August 2022, we organized students to conduct field research with respect to the intangible cultural heritage of Buyi nationality in Guizhou Province.
+Also, in 2022, we were designated as the collection and training center of UWUE Louvre International Art Exhibition to collect art works that may be exhibited in Louvre and provide training to the related artists.
 Themed educational travel is suitable for students at all ages, and especially attractive to lower age groups where the primary goals are to broaden their horizons, cultivate their interest in art and help them acquire art-related knowledge and appreciations.